 Chinese President Xi Jinping attends the fourth Nuclear Security Summit in Washington D.C., the United States, April 1, 2016.
 (Photo/Xinhua)

-China will, in the coming five years, review the radioactive sources in the country, improve the security system and give priority to real-time monitoring of high-risk mobile radioactive sources, said the Chinese president.
+Commenting on measures to strengthen security of radioactive sources, Xi said that China will, in the coming five years, review the radioactive sources within the country, improve the security system and give priority to conducting real-time monitoring of high-risk mobile radioactive sources.

 "We stand ready to share our experience with other countries and work with them to enhance the security monitoring of radioactive sources," he said.